brockcooper/tictactoe/README.md

-This is a Tic Tac Toe console game made in the Tealead Academy program.
+This is a Tic Tac Toe console game made in the Tealeaf Academy program.